 The LRT station concepts costed and proposed here conform to Council's requirement that the pilot phase be implemented at minimum cost while providing basic acceptable levels of passenger comfort, convenience, security and accessibility.
 A basic station concept has been developed and adapted for site-specific locations by Canadian Pacific Railway and a local engineering firm, Dillon Consulting, through review and discussion with the Region and the National Capital Commission as well as the public via the Environmental Assessment process.
 While there has been significant public input received asking for enhancements to the basic station concepts, particularly that of the Bayview station, this report recommends station concepts that can be built within the approximate cost envelope set out by Council.
-It is important to recognize that the proposed station concepts presented here are for budgetary purposes and their costs have been estimated at a Class "C" level.
+It is important to recognize that the proposed station concepts will remain subject to Council's later approval of specific functional designs.
+The station concepts presented here are for budgetary purposes and their costs have been estimated at a Class "C" level.
 They will be built at a fixed contract cost with CPR as general contractor, as will most track and structure upgrades.